ACER continued

 ACER tataricum ssp. ginnala 'Red Wings'

 This is a superb selection!
-It forms a small bushy tree pleasingly quickly and has an almost supernatural ability to return from the dead (based on its response here to drought last summer!) but the feature that prompted its name is clearly the brilliant red winged seeds which positively drip from the branches in late summer and autumn, before it erupts in a fiery display of colour.
+It forms a small bushy tree pleasingly quickly, but the feature that prompted its name is clearly the brilliant red winged seeds which positively drip from the branches in late summer and autumn, before it erupts in a fiery display of colour.

 This handsome small tree from Manchuria is arguably the hardiest of all the snakebark maples.
-It remains small and lightly branched so that the bold leaves and white striped bark can be appreciated with ease.
+It remains comparatively small and lightly branched so that the bold leaves and white striped bark can be appreciated with ease.
 This is such a tactile plant.
-The winter stems are covered with a white bloom, which sadly rubs off when caressed!
+The winter stems are covered with a white bloom (which sadly rubs off when caressed!)
+Our plants are clonal (this means that we propagate them vegetatively, usually on their own roots) so will be guaranteed to all have this exquisite bark (unlike seed grown plants which will vary).
+We were urged to give this, our selected clone, a cultivar name, which we have now done.
 4-5m

 ACER tegmentosum 'White Tigress'